 Gartner adds, “the market definition includes cloud ERP suites for product-centric midsize enterprises, but some organizations at the lower end of the large-enterprise category may also find it useful.”

-Paired with the Market Guide for Cloud ERP for Product-Centric Companies, these are the premier report in the marketplace in which ERP leaders, along with distribution and manufacturing companies, base many of their yearly initiatives and purchasing decisions on Gartner’s advice.
+Paired with the Market Guide for Cloud ERP for Product-Centric Companies, these are the premier report in the marketplace.
+ERP leaders and distribution and manufacturing companies base many of their yearly initiatives and purchasing decisions on Gartner’s advice.
 Keep in mind: Gartner’s assessment of product-centric ERP solutions is likely to change year by year as the products and the market mature.

 As defined by Gartner, product-centric cloud ERP solutions are defined as ERP tools for enterprises that physically manufacture, sell and/or distribute products.
 A product-centric cloud ERP suite provides some or all of the following: operational ERP functionality, financial management, purchasing, HCM, and specialized industry-specific modules or applications (enterprise asset management (EAM), configure-to-order (CTO), make-to-order (MTO), product life cycle management (PLM) and field service management (FSM).

-According to the report, this new Magic Quadrant represents the current market reality – focusing purely on cloud ERP suites that are sold, marketed and delivered as cloud services.
-It evaluates vendors on the capabilities of their cloud ERP suites, as well as their ability to market and sell these solutions to, and implement and support them for, product-centric organizations.
+According to the report, this new Magic Quadrant represents the current market reality – focusing purely on cloud ERP suites sold, marketed, and delivered as cloud services.
+It evaluates vendors on the capabilities of their cloud ERP suites and their ability to market and sell these solutions to and implement and support them for product-centric organizations.

-Included in this year’s Magic Quadrant is: Acumatica, Epicor Software (Epicor ERP), Infor (CloudSuite Industrial), Infor (CloudSuites (LN)), Infor (CloudSuites (M3)), IQMS, Microsoft (Dynamics 365), Oracle (NetSuite ERP), Oracle (Oracle ERP Cloud), Plex, QAD, Ramco Systems, Rootstock Software, and SAP (Business ByDesign).
+Included in this year’s Magic Quadrant are companies like Acumatica, Epicor Software (Epicor ERP), Infor (CloudSuite Industrial), Infor (CloudSuites LN), Infor (CloudSuites M3), IQMS, Microsoft (Dynamics 365), Oracle (NetSuite ERP), Oracle (Oracle ERP Cloud), Plex, QAD, Ramco Systems, Rootstock Software, and SAP (Business ByDesign).

 According to Gartner, ERP represents the single largest category of enterprise software spending, at $37.3 billion in 2018.
 Gartner forecasts that this figure will grow at an annual rate of 6.8% through 2022 on a constant currency basis.

 The ERP market is undergoing a generational technology shift, driven by the advent of cloud computing.
-SaaS adoption has varied across the different segments of ERP, but four cloud-native providers were among the top 10 in ERP market share in 2015, and, over the past five years, SaaS ERP revenue growth has exceeded 25% per annum.
+SaaS adoption has varied across the different segments of ERP, but four cloud-native providers were among the top 10 in ERP market share in 2015.
+Over the past five years, SaaS ERP revenue growth has exceeded 25% per annum.

 “The market for operational cloud ERP is shifting to cloud deployment.
 In the next 12 months, this shift will become significant enough for Gartner to include large enterprises in the next Magic Quadrant for product-centric cloud ERP.”